hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 X = [1, 3, 5, 2]
 Y = [7, 3, 2, 11]

-The entry for node A advances, add 5.
-The entry for D advances, add 2.
+The entry for node `A` advances, add 5.
+The entry for `D` advances, add 2.
 Total weighted advancement score is 7 (5+2).
 ```

 # Partial Weighted Tipset Advancement Score

 This is similar to the weighed advancement score with one minor tweak.
 A partial weighted advancement score
 is always calculated from the perspective of a particular node.
 When computing a partial advancement score,
-ignore the advancement provided by a target node.
+ignore the advancement provided by the self generation.

 ```
 Example

 Suppose an address book has the following consensus weights: A = 5, B = 9, C = 11, D = 2

-Find the partial weighted advancement score between X and Y with a target of node A.
+Find the partial weighted advancement score between X and Y from node A's perspective.

 X = [1, 3, 5, 2]
 Y = [7, 3, 2, 11]

-The entry for node A advances, but we ignore it because A is the target.
+The entry for node A advances, but we ignore it because A is ourselves.
 The entry for D advances, add 2.
 Total weighted advancement score is 2.

 ----

-Now, for the same tipsets, suppose that B is the target.
+Now, for the same tipsets, consider from B's perspective.
 A and D advance, yielding a total weighted advancement score of 7 (5+2).
 ```

-# Snapshot Improvement Scores
+# Advancement Score Improvement Relative to the Snapshot

-Each new event is assigned a tipset improvement score.
-Each node assigns the events that it creates an
-improvement score.
-Nodes do not assign events created by other nodes an improvement score.
+For each self event, we compute a special partial weighted advancement score.
+This score is taken relative to a
+special tipset called the "snapshot".
+We then compare the advancement weight of this new event (relative to the
+snapshot) to the advancement weight calculated for the previous event (also relative to the snapshot).
+The difference between those two advancement weights, i.e. the improvement, is required to be strictly positive.
+Nodes are not permitted to create events unless each new event improves on the advancement weight compared to
+the previous event created.

+The snapshot tipset is defined as follows.

-Keep track of a special tipset, called the "snapshot" tipset.
-The snapshot starts out empty, i.e.
-`[-1, -1, -1, ..., -1]` at genesis (in the current code, generations start at 0).
-Periodically, the snapshot is
+The snapshot starts out empty, i.e. `[-1, -1, -1, ..., -1]` at genesis (in the current code, generations start at 0).
-updated to a more recent tipset (how this happens is described below).
+Periodically, the snapshot is updated to a more recent tipset.

-Each time a node creates a new event, compare that event's tipset to the snapshot tipset, and find the partial
+Each time a node creates a new event, compare that new event's tipset to the snapshot tipset and find the partial
-weighted advancement score of that new event targeting the event's creator.
+weighted advancement score of that new event.

+There is a special threshold, called the snapshot threshold, that is used when deciding when the snapshot gets updated.
+Whenever the total weighted advancement of a new event, relative to the snapshot, exceeds this threshold, the
+tipset is updated to equal the tipset of the new event.

-There is a special threshold that causes the snapshot to advance.
-The threshold for each node is slightly different,
+The snapshot threshold for each node is slightly different, unless nodes have the same consensus weight.
-unless nodes have the same consensus weight.
-To calculate the threshold, find the minimum weight required to have >2/3
+To calculate the threshold, find the minimum weight required to have >2/3 of the total weight,
-of the total weight, and then subtract the node's weight.
+and then subtract the node's weight.

 ```
 Example of computing snapshot advancement threshold

-Suppose an address book has the following consnesus weights: A = 5, B = 9, C = 11, D = 2.
+Suppose an address book has the following consensus weights: A = 5, B = 9, C = 11, D = 2.
 Compute the snapshot
 advancement threshold for node A.

-Total consensus weight is 27 (5+9+11+ 2).
+Total consensus weight is 27 (5+9+11+2).
 The amount of stake required to have >2/3 of the total weight is 19.
 Subtract A's weight, and A's snapshot advancement threshold is 14 (19-5).
 ```